tenstorrent/aplic/README.md

 at machine-level, and the parent of any supervisor-level domain must be a machine-level domain.

+The `hart_indices` parameter indicates which harts are included in this domain.
+When a domain is in direct delivery mode, interrupts can only be sent to harts included in the domain.

-The `hart_indices` parameter indicates which harts belong to this domain.
-These will constitute the legal values for the hart index field of the target CSR and the genmsi CSR in the case of MSI delivery mode.
-As per the spec, a hart may only belong to one domain at each privilege level, and any harts which belong to a supervisor-level domain must also belong to its machine-level parent domain.
+As per the spec, when a hart's external interrupt controller is an APLIC, the hart may only be in one domain at each privilege level.
+Additionally, any harts included by a supervisor-level interrupt domain must be included by its machine-level parent.

+If, however, a domain is only expected to only use MSI delivery mode, this parameter may be omitted.

 ## Accessing Domain CSRs